 We finally calibrate a.
-Since a is the coefficient of arbitrageurs' absolute risk aversion, it is equal to the coefficient $\gamma$ of their relative risk aversion divided by their wealth W. We set $\gamma = 2$ , in line with common estimates.
+Since a is the coefficient of arbitrageur absolute risk aversion, it is equal to the coefficient γ of their relative risk aversion divided by their wealth W. We set $\gamma=2$, in line with common estimates.
 An estimate for W can be derived by identifying arbitrageurs with hedge funds.
 The assets of hedge funds in the fixed-income, macro and balanced categories in 2020 were about 5% of US GDP in that year.
-Taking
+Taking US GDP as the numeraire, we can thus set W=5%.
+We use that value as a lower bound for W since arbitrageurs can include additional agents such as global banks and multinational corporations, and use 20% as an upper bound.
+The implied bounds for a are 2/5%=40 and 2/20%=10.